-A great twist on a traditional devil's food cake, this is our favorite recipe to bake for St. Patrick's day.
-It's a moist cake, with a rich chocolate flavor and creamy topping.
+A great twist on a traditional devil's food cake, this is my favorite chocolate recipe to bake for St. Patrick's Day.
+It's a moist cake, with a rich chocolate flavor and whipped cream topping that resembles an Irish coffee.
 It's finished with a stout beer syrup that is magic.
-You can make the cake and syrup in advance and assemble the cake the day you want to eat it.
+You can make the cake and syrup in advance and assemble the cake the day you serve it.

-Give me some Irish booze and a baking recipe, and I will get down to business and make my favorite chocolate cake with bourbon or the brownies with whiskey and raisins I made last year.
-Or my favorite recipe with Irish cream, this dreamy Baileys chocolate cheesecake.
+Give me some Irish booze and a baking recipe, and I will get down to business and make a batch of brownies with whiskey and raisins or my two favorite recipes with chocolate: this phenomenal Baileys chocolate ice cream and the popular and dreamy chocolate Irish cream cheesecake.

-Today, we're adding this unique Guinness chocolate cake with a thick layer of creamy topping that makes it look very similar to an Irish coffee.
+This unique Guinness chocolate cake today comes with a thick layer of whipped cream topping that makes it look very similar to an Irish coffee.
+The dark syrup is the finishing touch to a fantastic dessert!

-- Stout beer: I use a creamy stout and highly recommend it because it is less bitter, mellower than the regular Guinness beer.
-Guinness Draught mild beer is smooth and creamy and a popular one.
+- Stout beer: I use a creamy stout and highly recommend it because it is less bitter and mellower than the regular Guinness beer.
+Guinness Draught mild beer is smooth and creamy, and a popular one.

 - Cocoa powder: always use unsweetened.
-I like Hershey's unsweetened cocoa powder, Ghirardelli Premium baking cocoa, and Scharffen Berger natural cocoa powder.
-You can also use Dutch-process cocoa powder.
-And, in my experience, the dark ones are the best (this does not apply to the super dark used for making homemade Oreo cookies known as dark cocoa powder).
+In my experience, the dark ones are the best (this does not apply to the super dark used for making homemade Oreo cookies, known as dark or black cocoa powder).

 - Brown sugar: light or dark.

-- Milk: I like to use regular, full-fat milk because it adds richness, but low-fat works for this cake also.
-We already have the thick layer of whipped cream.
+- Milk: I like to use regular, full-fat milk because it adds richness, but low-fat milk also works for this cake.

 Variations & Substitutions